 Meet your friends and treat yourself to a spa day.
 Maybe a little time off is all you need to let go of the frustration and resentment that comes with parenting sometimes.

-If you wanted to know how to stop being an angry, shouty parent, then the tips on this page will help!
+If you wanted to know how to stop being an angry, shouty parent, the tips on this page would help!
 Controlling anger needs years of practice.

 You are a human being before you are a parent.
-So, don’t beat yourself up too hard for losing it every once in a while.
+So, please don’t beat yourself up too hard for losing it every once in a while.
 It happens, and it is your reaction to it that matters and defines you as a person.

 It’s a journey, and when you decided to keep your anger in check, you already took a step forward.
 Keep going.

 Here are some tips if you feel bad for getting angry with your baby, these will help!